Hospital cum factory delivers limbs and new life in South Sudan

-JUBA, South Sudan Solomon was just seven years old when he woke up missing a leg.
+JUBA, South Sudan (Reuters) - Solomon was just seven years old when he woke up missing a leg.

 And he was one of the lucky ones.